Bradycardia (Slow Heart Rate)

 The goal of treatment is to raise your heart rate and relieve symptoms.
 For certain types of bradycardia, treatment may help prevent serious problems.
 These problems include fainting, injuries from fainting, and even death.

 How can you care for yourself?

-Bradycardia is often the result of another heart condition, so taking steps to live a heart-healthy lifestyle will usually improve your overall health.
-The steps include:
+Bradycardia is often the result of another heart condition, so a heart-healthy lifestyle can help improve your overall health.
+This lifestyle includes:

 - Having a heart-healthy eating plan that includes vegetables, fruits, nuts, beans, lean meat, fish, and whole grains.
 Limit alcohol, sodium, and sugar.

 - Being active on most, if not all, days of the week.
 Your doctor can tell you what level of exercise is safe for you.

 - Staying at a weight that's healthy for you.
 Talk to your doctor if you need help losing weight.

 - Trying to get 7 to 9 hours of sleep each night.

 - Trying to quit or cut back on using tobacco and other nicotine products.
 This includes smoking and vaping.
 Try to avoid secondhand smoke too.

 - Managing other health problems, such as high blood pressure, high cholesterol, and diabetes.
 If you think you may have a problem with alcohol or drug use, talk to your doctor.